tulliolo/bip39/README.md

 absent deny citizen next velvet where mixture glimpse deposit sentence hat manual
 ```

-Import a mnemonic fixing the checksum:
+Import a mnemonic and fix the checksum:
 ```
 from tulliolo.bip39.mnemonic import Mnemonic